Contact us

 Seek Knowledge

-Learn as much as possible about the drugs you or your loved one are using.
+Learn as much as possible about the drugs you or your loved one is using.
 This includes both street drugs and prescription medications.
-Knowing the effects of different drugs can help you better understand what signs to look for if someone overdoses.
+Knowing the effects of different drugs helps you better understand what signs to look for if someone overdoses.

 Visit a Rehabilitation Center